-$$n_1 \sin \theta_1 = n_2 \sin \theta_2.$$
+$$n_1 \sin \theta_1 = n_2 \sin \theta_2. \tag{25.7}$$

 Here $n_1$ and $n_2$ are the indices of refraction for medium 1 and 2, and $\theta_1$ and $\theta_2$ are the angles between the rays and the perpendicular in medium 1 and 2, as shown in Figure 25.12.
 The incoming ray is called the incident ray and the outgoing ray the refracted ray, and the associated angles the incident angle and the refracted angle.
-The law of refraction is also called Snell's law after the Dutch mathematician Willebrord Snell (1591-1626), who discovered it in 1621.
+The law of refraction is also called Snell's law after the Dutch mathematician Willebrord Snell (1591-1626).
+While the law has been named after Snell, the Arabian physicist, Ibn Sahl, found the law of refraction in 984 and used it in his work On Burning Mirrors and Lenses.
 Snell's experiments showed that the law of refraction was obeyed and that a characteristic index of refraction n could be assigned to a given medium.
 Snell was not aware that the speed of light varied in different media, but through experiments he was able to determine indices of refraction from the way light rays changed direction.